 What is Skitto?
 Skitto is a prepaid mobile phone SIM which Grameenphone treats as its bastard child.
-Not only this product has poor network and bad service, it is stupid by design.
+Not only this product has poor network and bad service, it is stupid by design and I would like to find out the genius who designed it.

 GP says Skitto is ‘Fully digital‘ and totally app based product.
 At first I thought they only meant that SIM can be fully controlled by an mobile app.
 But it turns out that’s the ONLY way to control that SIM!
 What is the problem with that?
 Here’s what happened because of this: One day I was travelling and had no access to WiFi.
 I decided to buy an internet package on my Skitto SIM.
 All the other mobile network I know have some way to buy internet package using USSD codes or by calling their customer care call center.
 So I ringed the Skitto’s customer care and the conversation went something like this –